ambuj15/java8/README.md

 **Example:**

-Let's create one interface Header which can be used to give heading to any web page
+Let's create one Functional interface Header which can be used to give heading to any web page

 public interface Header {